-Besides, the Texas Parks and Wildlife Department offer a public hunting program, which includes opportunities for deer, antelope, feral hogs, turkey, alligators, and other game in the wildlife management areas and state parks.
+Besides, the Texas Parks and Wildlife Department offers a public hunting program, which includes opportunities to hunt deer, antelope, feral hogs, turkey, alligators, and other game in the wildlife management areas and state parks.

+Anyone, who wants to hunt in Texas, should know local laws and regulations, and purchase a valid hunting license.
 No bag limits or seasons on hunting wild pig are enforced in Texas, but a few things still have to be considered.
 First of all, it is illegal to hunt a hog without a license.
-Hog can be found in more arid or semi-arid parts of the state -- the South Texas brush country, the Trans-Pecos' desert grasslands, and the Edwards Plateau's oak-juniper woodlands.
+Hog can be found in more arid or semi-arid parts of the state—the South Texas brush country, the Trans-Pecos' desert grasslands, and the Edwards Plateau's oak-juniper woodlands.

 Since javelinas have poor eyesight and not the best hearing, it can sometimes be found not too far away from humans.
 Javelina is a nocturnal animal during the hot season, but it is active during the day in winter.
 The best time for javelina hunting is mid-January through March.